Exclusive - Singapore banks likely to drop Malaysia FX reference rate: source

 "The question we have to ask is how smooth the transition from offshore fixing to onshore will be.
 Bank Negara got the ball rolling in January by asking the local banks to use the onshore ringgit fixing."

-Malaysia's portfolio inflows more than doubled to 59.2 billion ringgit ($19.02 billion) at the end of 2012 from the year before, central bank data shows, as funds seek growth in Southeast Asia, one of the world's fastest-growing regions.
+Malaysia's portfolio inflows more than doubled to 59.2 billion ringgit (12.60 billion pounds) at the end of 2012 from the year before, central bank data shows, as funds seek growth in Southeast Asia, one of the world's fastest-growing regions.

 VESTED INTERESTS